Adyyousf/OneSkool/trello_sprint/README.md

-# A Python project to scrape a web page using the scrapy framework.
+# A Python Program to scrape a web page using the scrapy framework.

 ## How to?:
 > Go to the project’s trello_sprint/trello_sprint directory and run ```scrapy crawl myspider``` to set the spider to work.